National Agricultural Literacy Curriculum Matrix

 - investigate the transfer of energy in the process of making milk;

 - demonstrate how energy can be lost during energy transfer; and

 - identify the many ways humans and cows use energy.

-- Ask students to think of their favorite sport.
+- Ask the students to think of their favorite sport.
 How would they feel if they played in the championship game of this sport and had not had anything to eat?
-Students should pair and share their responses.
+Pair students up and have them share their responses with their partner.

-- Take students outside.
-Students form groups of four.
-Instruct students to pass a ball between their group members in a variety of patterns.
-The teacher determines the patterns and may wish to blow a whistle to get students’ attention in changing patterns.
-Possible pattern ideas: bounce pass-chest pass, skipping every other person, increasing the number of bounces with each pass, passing the ball clockwise vs. counter-clockwise, etc.
+- Take the students outside.
+Organize the students into groups of four and provide each group with a bouncing ball.
+Instruct the students to pass the ball between their group members in a variety of patterns.
+The teacher determines the patterns and may wish to blow a whistle to get the students’ attention in changing patterns.
+Possible pattern ideas include bounce pass-chest pass, skipping every other person, increasing the number of bounces with each pass, passing the ball clockwise vs. counter-clockwise, etc.

-- Take students inside the classroom to debrief the activity.
+- Take the students inside the classroom to debrief the activity.
 Ideas for discussion: